Bahraich wolf attacks: Attacks

-Since March 2024, suspected attacks by wolves were reported in Bahraich district.
+Since March 2024, suspected attacks by wolves have been reported in Bahraich district.
 On March 10, a wolf carried away a three-year-old girl from Mishram Purwa village when she was sleeping in the open and her body was never recovered.
 On March 28, a lone wolf killed a one-year-old child in Nayapurwa village.
-The attacks escalated after a one-month old boy from Sikandarpur village on July 17.
+The attacks escalated after a one-month old boy from Sikandarpur village was taken by the wolves on July 17.
 A two-year old was killed on July 28 and another eight-year-old boy was taken away by the wolves on August 3.

 On August 17, a four-year-old girl, who was sleeping outside her house was dragged away during a power cut and on August 24, an eight-year-old girl from the Majhra Bhatoli village became the fifth child victim of the wolves in one month.

 On August 27, another infant was killed by the wolves.
 On September 2, the wolves killed a three year old and attacked two elderly women in Nauhan Garethi village on the same night.
 On September 4, the wolves entered a house and carried away a sleeping seven-year-old boy, whose body was found the next day.
 On 10 September, a lone wolf attacked and injured two girls on the same night in separate incidents, which was followed by an attack on 50-year-old woman the next day.
-The incidents occurred at night when the victims were sleeping and the wolf ran away after the villagers raised an alarm.
+The incidents occurred at night when the victims were sleeping and the wolf ran away after the villagers raised alarm.
 As of 11 September 2024, at least ten people including nine children and a 45-year-old woman have been killed.
 More than 30 people were injured in the suspected attacks by these wolves.
-As most people in these villages lived in poverty, the houses do not have doors and most of the victims were attacked in their houses while sleeping at night.
+As most people in these villages live in poverty, the houses do not have doors and most of the victims were attacked in their houses while sleeping at night.

 Animals involved

 Based on camera traps and images captured by drones, six wolves were suspected to be behind the attacks.
 The local villagers claimed that nearly 24 wolves may be involved, citing the sightings of the animals in the villages.
-Scientist Y V Jhala commented that there is no definite proof to link these wolves to the attacks and the attacks might have been carried out by wolves or wolf-dog hybrids.
+Scientist Y. V. Jhala commented that there is no definite proof to link these wolves to the attacks and the attacks might have been carried out by wolves or wolf-dog hybrids.
 Officials stated that some of the attacks attributed to the wolves could have been by other animals.

 According to Amita Kanaujia of the Lucknow University, climate change has resulted in flooding during the monsoons, which have altered the habitat of the wolves.
 As a result, the wolves are often driven out of the traditional habitat and forced into human settlements in search of food.
-Officials stated that the either the animals might have been infected by Rabies or they might have started to attack humans for encroaching their territory.
+Officials have stated that the animals might have been infected by rabies or they might have started attacking humans for encroaching their territory.